callmecavs/bricks.js/README.md

 // pack all items
 instance.pack()

-// `pack` is emitted when all items have been packed instance.on('pack', () => {
+// 'pack' is emitted when all items have been packed instance.on('pack', () => {
   // ...
 })